-A number of years ago, I visited a college campus during freshman orientation.
+Several years ago, I visited a college campus during freshman orientation.
 I recall the speaker telling the incoming students about the great opportunities in front of them.
-One of the things that the speaker stated firmly was this: “you are responsible for you.”
-While it’s a no-brainer to think that, it was one of those subtle reminders that it’s often a good idea in your career to check-in with yourself to see how you’re doing and what you can do to get ahead, or get a promoted – that is – if that’s what you really want.
+One of the things that the speaker stated firmly was this: “you are responsible for yourself.”
+While it’s a no-brainer to think that, it was one of those subtle reminders that it’s often a good idea in your career to check in with yourself to see how you’re doing and what you can do to get ahead or get promoted – that is – if that’s what you want.

-While I don’t want to dig into the reasons why, what I want to do is provide you with some ideas that you can use to devise a strategy for getting ahead.
+While I don’t want to dig into the reasons ‘why,’ I want to provide you with some ideas that you can use to devise a strategy for getting ahead.

 To do this, I’d like you to understand what’s included in your job description and the job description for the next level up.
-Now it’s not always so easy to figure this out because in a lot of companies, there sometimes many product management job descriptions that are customized for a particular situation.
-I was doing a product management assessment a couple of years ago and I was reviewing the job descriptions for various levels.
+Now it’s not always so easy to figure this out because, in many companies, there are sometimes many product management job descriptions that are customized for a particular situation.
+I was doing a product management assessment a couple of years ago, and I was reviewing the job descriptions for various levels.

 Out of approximately 100 product managers and managers of product managers, I located 47 different product manager job descriptions.
 Not all companies are like this, but you can be confused by these if you’re trying to get your bearings and figure out what to do to round out your experience.

 The way to approach this is to look at some of the key building blocks of the product manager job description.
 (There’s another post on this topic, so you can look at that in more detail if you’d like).
 There are five building blocks you may benefit from understanding.
 This is not a complete list.
 Its purpose is to get you thinking about how you consider the work you’ve done and the work you need to do to get ahead within the parameters of the job description.

 You can use this list as a guideline for developing other attribute areas, or you may also get more information by reviewing current job descriptions.
 The point is to use this – and here’s how.